Major Local Announcements

 ○ Planning to utilize one of the drive-thru coronavirus testing sites?
 Here’s what you need to know before you go.
 (The State)

-○ According to new guidance released by DHEC earlier this week, most individuals, especially those who are frequently around others, are encouraged to get tested for coronavirus once a month.
-Read more about the new suggestions here.
+○ According to DHEC, most individuals, especially those who are frequently around others, are encouraged to get tested for coronavirus once a month.
+Read more about their suggestions here.
 (The State)

 ○ Fairfield COVID-19 Taskforce is offering a CT scan for diagnosing the coronavirus with results within 24 hours.
 CT scans are now recommended by the World Health Organization, as the ‘nose swab’ tests can be delayed.
 Read more about the taskforce here.